doerayme1224-bot/data_analytics_aug_notes/notes.md

 # How to create projects
+## The First Project We Did
 1. Select dataset
 2. Make repository
     - add readme file as description